 • The parent who will be maintaining the medical insurance on behalf of the child.

-• Each parent’s contribution to unreimbursed medical expenses and work-related child care expenses.
+• Each parent’s contribution to unreimbursed medical expenses and work-related childcare expenses.

 • Any additional child-related expenses to be split by the parents.

-○ As a result of COVID-19, these agreements are being taken on the papers and must be accompanied with the appropriate affidavits and requests to approve the agreement.
+○ Some agreements can be taken on the papers and must be accompanied with the appropriate affidavits and requests to approve the agreement.
 Discussion: See § 7.38, below.
 Forms: JD-FM-280—Affidavit in Support of Request for Approval of Final Agreement on Motion(s), see, Chapter 20, § 20.89, below, and JD-FM-282—Request for Approval of Final Agreement Final Agreement without Court Appearance, see, Chapter 20, § 20.91, below.

 □ Terminating child support orders upon the rendering of a final judgment: